borealisbloom/borealisbloom/README.md

 ### About Me
-Hi! 👋 I'm Ruta, a Junior Data Scientist at ADV Tech.
+Hi! 👋 I'm Ruta, a Data Scientist at Points Group (ADV).
 With over a year of experience in data science, I specialize in machine learning, data analysis, and deploying ideas into production-ready solutions. 🚀

 ### My Projects